Ben Roy: Those Who Can't

 The Grawlix also teamed with The Nix brothers to produce a pilot for Amazon in June 2012 called Those Who Can't, about three inept Denver high school teachers.
 While Amazon eventually passed on the pilot, TruTV paid the trio to rewrite and re-film it in December 2014.
 In February 2015, the network announced they were ordering 10 episodes of the series.
 TruTV went on to air 3 seasons of Those Who Can't between 2016 and 2019.
 The show was eventually canceled on April 24, 2019.

 Music

 While still in Maine, Roy first formed punk band The Mendicants before fronting hardcore band Thousand Year Suffering.
 Roy has said he's been in "16 or 17 bands since the age of 16," including Denver punk bands 29th Street Disciples and The Fire Drills.

 Roy now fronts the band SPELLS that formed in 2012 with guitarist Chuck Coffey, bassist Don Bersell, and drummer Rob Burleson.
 The foursome play high-energy, melodic punk that they describe as "vacation rock."
 The group is known for their nontraditional approach to both their tour schedule and releases—in 2013, they issued a 45, multiple digital downloads, and a cassette with previously unreleased tracks.
+Ben started his musical career as the original singer of the 90s band Dishwalla.